eddieantonio/cmput296/lab-6.md

 ### Adding a figure

 Add a image of the band, a band member, or the bands' logo to your page.
-Search the web to find an appropriate image, and **copy where you got the image from**.
+Search the web to find an appropriate image, and **copy to link to where you got the image from**.
 This is so that you can cite the source later.
 Download this image to your computer in the same directory as `band.html` and `style.css`.
 Add a [`<figure>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure)